+Nearly every goods-related industry relies on freight rail to get its products to market in the U.S. and beyond.
 This critical, efficient and cost-effective network is the best in the world thanks to railroads’ billions of dollars in annual investments.
+The vast majority of America’s freight railroads own, build, maintain, operate and pay for their infrastructure with little or no government assistance.
 The U.S. Department of Transportation expects total freight demand to grow 30% by 2040.
 This means the improvements made today are even more important for world-class service tomorrow.

-- Over the last 15 years, freight railroads have invested on average $23.9 billion of their own capital into improving and maintaining their networks each and every year.
+- Over the last 15 years, freight railroads have invested, on average, $24.2 billion of their own capital into improving and maintaining their networks.
 To put this into perspective, that is $1 billion more than the historic investments Congress has made this year in rail and multi-modal programs in the IIJA and the omnibus combined.

 - In the last 10 years, U.S. Class I railroads have spent more than $250 billion on infrastructure and equipment and have laid approximately six million tons of new rail.

 - The average U.S. manufacturer historically spends about 3% of revenue on capital expenditures.
 The comparable figure for U.S. freight railroads between 2012 and 2021 averaged more than 18% or six times higher.

 - Improved safety: There is a direct correlation between rail’s private investments and increased safety.
 Since The Staggers Act of 1980, which allowed railroads to start pouring billions into their networks each year, the safety record has drastically improved.
 Railroads take a holistic approach to safety and strategically focus their investments on keeping infrastructure and equipment strong, training employees, evolving operations, deploying technology, safeguarding communities and training first responders.